-La Vista was one of the fancier restaurants to be serving up a lobster roll in the lobster crawl.
+La Vista was one of the fancier restaurants to be serving up a lobster roll on the Nova Scotia lobster crawl.
 Their lobster roll appeared to be smaller than others but was quite filling.
 Served on a different kind of bun from Boulangerie Le Vendéenne the lobster was mixed with a tarragon oil reduction, mayo and sour cream with some greens.
 It was tasty and the fries were some of the best as well.

 27th South at the Best Western Bridgewater